-FASH 143 APPAREL CONSTRUCTION III (4CR)
+TAILORING (4CR)

-Upon successful completion of this course, the student should be able to apply advanced apparel construction principles, techniques and skills in the production of garments.
+Upon successful completion of this course, the student should be able to apply advanced construction principles, techniques and skills in the production of tailored garments.
 This course is a continuation of FASH 124 Apparel Construction II.
-The class will use lecture, demonstration and hands-on experience as the students completes a minimum of two fitting muslins and a three-piece ensemble of advanced complexity during this class.
-2 hrs. lecture, 4 hrs. lab/wk.
+The class will use lecture, demonstration and hands-on experience as the student completes a trial muslin for a jacket or coat plus a finished three-piece ensemble of advanced complexity during this class.
+2 hrs. lecture/4 hrs. lab/wk.

-FASH 150 TEXTILES (3CR)
+TEXTILES (3CR)